pannaf/valkyrie/README.md

 <requires human message after approval>
 ```
 While I do see error modes with V where the database doesn't get updated in the ways that I had in mind, it wasn't sufficiently prohibitive to warrant exceeding my time box on investigating alternatives with including the user confirmation on sensitive tools.
-I do plan to circle back to this eventually though because it seems important for robustifying V.

 ## V's LangGraph Structure
 ![v_graph](https://github.com/pannaf/valkyrie/assets/18562964/b9d18dc5-0fee-4a6f-889b-77fda728023d)